All Episodes

 You won the semantics war.

-I haven't heard it of you.
+I haven't heard it, have you?

-It's it's it's not semantics.
+It's not semantics.

 I mean, I think that she will be the Obama administration on steroids, Jesse.

-I mean, for goodness sakes, she wants to go even further than the president's executive uh actions on illegal immigration.
+I mean, for goodness sakes, she wants to go even further than the president's executive actions on illegal immigration.

-She's gonna raise taxes, she's gonna impose more regulations.
+She's going to impose more regulations.

-She doesn't know how to deal with foreign affairs based on her failed record as Secretary of State, and she's not going to be able to fight and wage a war on terrorism that we so desperately need are people on Washington, D.C. to get their arms around.
+And she's not going to be able to fight and wage a war on terrorism that we so desperately need our people in Washington, D.C., to get their arms around.

 They don't like her, and they don't want a third term of the Obama administration.